shotgunsoftware/python-api/docs/cookbook/attachments.rst

     List of tags (as strings) that are currently assigned to the Attachment.

 - **image** (:obj:`str`):
     The url location of the thumbnail image assigned to this Attachment.
-For uploads, ShotGrid automatically tries to create a thumbnail from the file.
+For uploads, Flow Production Tracking automatically tries to create a thumbnail from the file.
     See :ref:`interpreting_image_field_strings`.
 Alternatively, you can assign your own thumbnail to an Attachment using the :meth:`~shotgun_api3.Shotgun.upload_thumbnail` method.